martinnaj/YouTubeDLAPI/README.md

 A simple way to convert Youtube videos to mp3 or mp4 using an API.

-Conversion time is based on the speed of YouTube servers.
+File download time is based on the speed of YouTube servers.

+Download link generation time is based on the speed of ytmate.guru's server(s).

 Please write to us for any queries or support: martin@najemi.cz